marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   In a ``symbol_ref``, it indicates that an external declaration for the symbol has already been written.

-  .. index:: volatil

-  .. index:: /v in RTL dump
+  .. index:: volatil, /v in RTL dump

 ``volatil``